 - Cheapest Cities: Joplin, St. Louis, Springfield

-Missouri is also widely known as a cheapest city to live in USA, with affordable prices in housing, transportation, and grocery.
-The cost of living in Missouri is generally 10% – 12% lower than the national average, among which housing is 18% lower, transportation is 8%, and grocery is 3% lower lower.
+Missouri is also widely known as the cheapest city to live in the USA, with affordable prices in housing, transportation, and groceries.
+The cost of living in Missouri is generally 10% – 12% lower than the national average, among which housing is 18% lower, transportation is 8%, and groceries are 3% lower.
 Besides, the state also has a lower overall tax burden, especially for property taxes.

-If relocating to Missouri, you will benefit from a robust job market with thriving industries in manufacturing, technology, agriculture, and healthcare.
-No matter you’re fond of the jazz and barbecue of Kansas City or the historic charm of St. Louis, you will enjoy a lower peace of life together with vast opportunities to explore nature from the Ozark Mountains to the Mississippi River.
+Missouri is called the “gateway to the West”.
+No matter whether you’re fond of the jazz and barbecue of Kansas City or the historic charm of St. Louis, you will enjoy a slower pace of life together with vast opportunities to explore nature from the Ozark Mountains to the Mississippi River.

 5. West Virginia